Updated June 1, 2014

 "Now, Katniss, because this bodice is so fitted, I don't want you raising your arms above your head.
 Well, not until you twirl, anyway."

-"Will I be twirling again?" she innocently asked.
+"Will I be twirling again?" she asked, unknowing and unsuspecting.

-And a big finale, it will most certainly be.
+And a big finale, it most certainly would be.

 You gave it all, gave into the call